-Eating and Drinking Out: The nearest pub is the Green Man in Tunstall with a friendly atmosphere, serving traditional pub fare.
-For a more interesting menu, The Plough & Sail at Snape is certainly worth booking, especially if there is a concert - it is very popular with locals and visitors to the area.
+Eating and Drinking Out: The nearest pubs are the The Crown, Snape, The Plough & Sail at Snape is certainly worth booking, especially if there is a concert and the newly re-opened The Oyster Inn, Butley which has a small village shop and micro brewery and is very popular with locals and visitors to the area.

 Orford is only 10 minutes by car and a comfortable cycle ride along some very scenic country lanes.
-En route you should detour to The Froize, another renowned restaurant and pub with irregular opening hours, so do check first.
+En route you should detour to The Froize, another renowned restaurant and pub.
 Orford offers plenty of options for eating out; The Crown & Castle for more formal dining and both The Jolly Sailor and The Kings Head for great traditional pub meals and local ales.

 Further afield, Aldeburgh has some great restaurants too.
 The Regatta, The Lighthouse and Aldeburgh Market all specialise in fish dishes and there are plenty of tea rooms dotted along the High Street.